Libyans fail to agree new government

 As in many episodes during Libya's conflict, the front lines at Sirte and Bani Walid have moved back and forth, with shows of bravado crumbling in the reality of battle.

-An incoming shell landed within 200 meters of NTC-held lines, only to be met with return fire from NTC fighters shouting "Allahu Akbar!"
+An incoming shell landed within 200 metres of NTC-held lines, only to be met with return fire from NTC fighters shouting "Allahu Akbar!"
 (God is greatest).

 Speaking against the roar of NATO jets overhead, one anti-Gaddafi fighter at Sirte, Mahmoud Othman, said his men were helping families who had fled ahead of the next assault.